Developing an integrated management decision framework for cheatgrass control in the northeastern region of the sagebrush steppe

 Materials and methods:

-Objective 1: Sites were sprayed with herbicide (imazapic) to control cheatgrass in fall 2019, control was good.
-Due to the drought and lack of cheatgrass emergence these sites were not sprayed a second time as planned in fall 2020.
-Grazing and seeding treatments were performed in fall 2021 on 13 sites (cheatgrass restoration sites).
-The treatments: herbicide only, herbicide & seeding, herbicide & grazing, and herbicide & grazing & seeding.
-The continuing drought has meant that many of our collaborators are selling off cattle early, continually changing their grazing strategy to manage the forage they do have, and moving cattle out of the Centennial Valley earlier than usual (August instead of October) - we expect this to occur in 2022 too.
-Our targeted grazing needed to occur after cheatgrass has emerged in the fall.
+Eleven sites were chosen between the Eastern Sandhills (lat.
+44° 40’ 50.75” N, long. -111° 41’ 23.93” W) and Antelope Peak (lat.
+44° 39’ 34.51” N, long. -111° 59’ 43.66” W) in the Centennial valley, MT.
+Sites were sprayed to control cheatgrass with herbicide (imazapic at 6 oz/acre) (Plateau®; BASF Corporation, 100 Park Ave., Florham Park, NJ) with a carrier rate of 1.21 gallons of water per acre and at a pressure of 25 PSI.
+Herbicide was applied at an aerial speed of 40 mph by helicopter.
+Cheatgrass control was good and due to the drought and lack of cheatgrass emergence these sites were not sprayed a second time, as planned, in fall 2020.
+Grazing and seeding treatments were performed in fall 2021 on 11 sites.
+The treatments were: herbicide only, herbicide & seeding, herbicide & targeted grazing, and herbicide & targeted grazing & seeding.
+The drought, particularly in 2020-2021, meant that many of our collaborators sold cattle early, continually changed their grazing strategy to manage the forage they had, and moved cattle out of the Centennial Valley earlier than usual (August instead of October).
+Our targeted grazing (0.4 AUM/ac) needed to occur after cheatgrass had emerged in the fall.
 For these reasons we had to alter our methodology.
-We increased the number of sites (from 2-3 to 13), but reduced the area of our plots and use weed strimming to simulate cattle grazing on some sites.
-Three sites have cattle grazing and weed strimming for comparison of the grazing versus weed strimming treatments, plus a no-grazing control, the other 10 sites have weed strimming and a no-grazing control.
-Broadcast seeding has continued as a split plot treatment.
+We increased the number of sites (from 2-3 to 11), but reduced the area of our plots and used weed strimming to simulate vegetation removal normally performed by cattle grazing on some sites.
+Three sites had targeted cattle grazing (0.4 AUM/ac) and weed strimming for comparison of the grazing versus weed strimming treatments, plus a no-grazing control, the other sites had weed strimming and a no-grazing control.
+Broadcast seeding was applied as a split plot treatment using Idaho fescue (Festuca idahoensis Elmer), prairie Junegrass (Koeleria macrantha (Ledeb.)
+Schult.), green needlegrass (Nassella viridula (Trin.)
+Barkworth), and bluebunch wheatgrass (Pseudoroegneria spicata (Pursh) Á. Löve) sown at the National Resource Conservation Service recommended seeding rate of 20.18 kg/ha (18 lbs/ac) (Pokorny 2020).
 Plots were evaluated for cheatgrass, native grass, forb cover and percent of bareground/litter/rock in fall 2021 prior to application of the grazing treatment.
 The amount of biomass removed by the grazing treatment was evaluated in fall 2021.
-Organic matter and available nitrogen will be assessed in spring of 2022 in the control, grazed and weed strimmed sites (3).
-All plots will be assessed for abundance (cover) and volume (cover * height) for cheatgrass and functional groups, sub-samples of biomass will be collected to enable us to relate volume to biomass and overall productivity of the treatments.
+Organic matter and available nitrogen were assessed in spring of 2022 in the control, grazed and weed strimmed sites (3).
+All plots were assessed for abundance (cover) of cheatgrass and functional groups, within the different treatments in summer 2022 - 2023.

 Research results and discussion:

 Objective 2: Cheatgrass was effectively controlled by herbicide application in 2019 and had low abundance in fall 2020.
-Data on all species were recorded in summer 2021 on the different seeding treatments (no seed, fall broadcast, spring broadcast and spring seed pellet).
-Abundance of cheatgrass remained very low along the native grass gradient, and we did not observe a growth response of the perennial grasses.
-Unfortunately no or very low numbers of seedlings were recorded in seed treatments such that there was no difference.
-In addition, not many seed pellets had not broken down (Fig 2).
+Data on all species were recorded each summer (2021-2023) for the different seeding treatments (no seed, fall broadcast, spring broadcast and spring seed pellet).
+Abundance of cheatgrass remained very low (see Objective 3a results) along the native grass gradient.
+Unfortunately, low numbers of seedlings were recorded in all seed treatments including the control, such that there was no statistical difference in any of the three seasons assessed.
+Across all treatments the mean seedling density was 2 seedling tillers/plot in one region (Antelope Peak) and 16 seedling tillers/plot in the other (Eastern Sandhills) by the third season of the study.
+One interesting finding was not many seed pellets had not broken down in the first season.
 Seed pellets are made from clay:organic matter:seed at a recommended ratio of 5:3:1.
-We are conducting a small study to determine a better ratio for the cold and dry Montana climate.
-Visual evidence suggests the lack of precipitation over the 2021 winter and low growing season precipitation reduced growth of all plants including establishment from the sown seed.
-For this reason we have repeated the study at two new sites (fall 2021).
+We therefore conducted the second study to improve the ratios for the cold and dry Montana climate.

 Participation Summary